aerospike/aerospike-graph/misc/distributed-bulkload-example/AWS/AWS-Bulkload.md

 and place the bulk loader JAR in your bucket directory bucket-files/jars`

-3. Edit the variables script
+3. Edit the Variables Script
 Now edit the `set_variables.sh` script and change values of the variables Neccesary variable changes are for:
 ```properties